 When your content is backed by data, it positions your brand as an expert in the industry.
 It shows that your company is forward-thinking because you’re setting trends and data for your industry.
 If your brand releases a report or article that offers a new or definitive take on a key set of industry trends, your brand immediately becomes a go-to source.
 This alone will bring earned media, but as we said, it will also showcase your brand’s expertise.

 Need help coming up with a data-driven content strategy that sets you apart from the pack?
-First Page has worked with our clients in small business and FinTech to mine the data and turn it around into highly shareable blogs.
+First Page has worked with our clients in SaaS, startups and FinTech to mine the data and turn it into the kind of content that drives long-term, sustainable growth.
 Contact us today.